January 9, 2014

 We've received several inquiries asking if there will be new maps out before the Tour Divide Grand Depart the second week in June.
 There is a small chance that might be the case but riders would not likely have maps in hand until days before setting out — not the best way to plan such an arduous undertaking.
-We recommend purchasing maps now and using the online addenda to update them as needed.
+We recommend purchasing maps now and using the online addenda/map updates and corrections to update them as needed.

 Doug Dunlop riding out of Fernie towards the Flathead Valley at the start of his trip with Vik Banerjee in July 2013.
 He's on a half-fat Ti Salsa Mukluk with Porcelain Rocket bikepacking bags.

 In the next update, most of the changes to the maps will be service related.
 The one exception to this is a reroute developed north of Butte, Montana.
 It moves cyclists off the lone stretch of interstate highway previously on the GDMBR.
 This change is already documented in the latest revision of the Cycling the Great Divide book (2nd edition, published in 2013).
 We do not know if the 2014 Tour Divide will follow this reroute, check the rules page on their site.